ESO-Rennes/cartogramR/README.md

 Many thanks to:

-- Michael T. Gastner for his flow based cartogram programs on which cartogramR is (heavily) based.
+- Michael T. Gastner for his flow based cartogram programs on which cartogramR is based.
 - Timothée Giraud (UMS 2414 RIATE / CNRS Paris) for suggestions and careful reading.